TheTechOddBug/lon-mirror/README.md

 provide external measurement usable by host systems

-support bounded retry and escalation intervention in validated runtime workflows
+support bounded retry and escalation intervention in tested runtime workflows

 The project is built around one hard rule: